Katy Mills: The Mills era (1999-2006)

-In 2002, Two new lingerie stores opened up, which are Frederick’s of Hollywood and 5-7-9.
+In 2002, two new lingerie stores opened up, which are Frederick's of Hollywood and 5-7-9.
 The mall also debuted BCBG Max Azria.
 Also, because VoiceStream Wireless became T-Mobile US, Katy Mills changed VoiceStream to T-Mobile.
 Hugo Boss and rue21 also closed that same year.
 Katy Mills opened Midnight Rodeo in the former space of Starflight Cafe.

-In 2003 new stores debuted, such as Diamonds and More Diamond Outlet, Nextel Wireless, Suit Warehouse, Nine West and Perfumes Unlimited.
+Then, new stores debuted in 2003, such as Diamonds and More Diamond Outlet, Nextel Wireless, Suit Warehouse, Nine West and Perfumes Unlimited.
 BCBG Max Azria was also closed.
-Also, NASCAR Silicon Motor Speedway returned, this time it’s known as Checkered Flag Lightning.
+Also, NASCAR Silicon Motor Speedway returned, this time it's known as Checkered Flag Lightning.
 Similarly, Stop ‘n’ Save Software became EB Games, and Select Comfort became Sleep Number.

 In 2004, Katy Mills debuted a brand new store.
-By merging Harold Powell Outlet with Larry’s Shoes Authentic Outlet, Katy Mills debuted Last Call!
+By merging Harold Powell Outlet with Larry's Shoes Authentic Outlet, Katy Mills debuted Last Call!
 Clearance Center by Neiman Marcus.
-Although the store was bigger than Books-A-Million, which is an anchor, the Katy Mills map of 2004 shows that Neiman Marcus has the same color as non-anchor stores, making people believe that Last Call isn’t even an anchor.
+Although the store was bigger than Books-A-Million, which is an anchor, the Katy Mills map of 2004 shows that Neiman Marcus has the same color as non-anchor stores, making people believe that Last Call isn't even an anchor.
 This issue was fixed in later mall maps released by Simon.
 This also marked the debut of Go!
-Calendars Games & Toys and Limited Too.
+Calendars Games & Toys, Limited Too, American Eagle Outfitters and Aéropostale.
 Suit Warehouse was relocated in front of Old West Warehouse.
-Jillian’s filed for Chapter 11 bankruptcy, which led to Jillian’s being acquired by Dave & Buster's, causing this location to close.
+Jillian's filed for Chapter 11 bankruptcy, which led to Jillian's being acquired by Dave & Buster's, causing this location to close.

 In 2005, Bui-Yah-Kah relocated in Neighborhood 7, and Samsonite relocated to a new space near Neighborhood 4.
-Not only that, but they also rebranded Nextel Wireless to Sprint, as a result of Sprint’s merger with Nextel.
-It also marked the debut of Famous Footwear, and Steve and Barry’s University Sportswear.
-The store was formerly located in Neighborhood 1 before relocating to Neighborhood 7 as an anchor store, replacing Jillian’s.
-Perry Ellis, Just Sports and Auntie Anne’s Pretzel Factory were also closed.
+Not only that, but they also rebranded Nextel Wireless to Sprint, as a result of Sprint's merger with Nextel.
+It also marked the debut of Lucky Brand Jeans, Famous Footwear, Foot Locker, and Steve and Barry's University Sportswear.
+The store was formerly located in Neighborhood 1 before relocating to Neighborhood 7 as an anchor store, replacing Jillian's.
+Perry Ellis, Just Sports and Auntie Anne's Pretzel Factory were also closed.
 A rock climbing wall and a carousel were added to the food court.
 Checkered Flag Lightning was also permanently closed, which means that no more rides can be taken.
 This is another large vacancy the mall left along with Benetton Sportsystem, which remained vacant after it closed before becoming XXI Forever.
-The Athlete’s Foot for Her moved to the store’s main space in Neighborhood 2, eventually making its former space become BonWorth.
+The Athlete's Foot for Her moved to the store's main space in Neighborhood 2, eventually making its former space become BonWorth.
 Cold Stone Creamery became Marble Slab Creamery.
 For the halloween season, Spirit Halloween opened in the former space of Samsonite.
 For the holiday season, Calendar Club opened in the former space of Just Sports.

 In 2006, famous designer stores started appearing in Katy Mills mall.
-These stores included J. Crew, Anne Klein, Florsheim, Lucky Brand Jeans, Lane Bryant, Foot Locker, American Eagle Outfitters, Aéropostale, and more.
+These stores included J. Crew, Anne Klein, Florsheim, Lane Bryant, and more.
 Brooks Brothers had to be closed to make room for J. Crew.